-It is important that you read this Policy together with any other privacy notice or fair processing notice that we may provide at or around the time that we collect or process personal data about you so that you are fully aware of how and why we are using that data.
-This Policy supplements the other notices and is not intended to override or replace them.
+It is important that you read this Privacy Notice together with any other data processing notifications that we or the users of our clients’ or partners’ applications may provide at or around the time that your personal data is collected, so that you are fully aware of how and why we are using that data.
+This Notice supplements the other notices and is not intended to override or replace them.

 Please note that our Website, Software and our Services are not intended for children (those aged 13 and under).
 Location Sciences do not knowingly collect Personal Data relating to children.

-This Policy was last updated on 29thAugust 2019.
+This Notice was last updated on 16th July 2020.

-Location Sciences identifies itself as a Data Processor where Verify is concerned, and a Data Controller where data collected via the Website are concerned under UK and European Data Protection law.
+Location Sciences identifies itself as a Data Processor where Verify is concerned, and a Data Controller where data collected via the Website are concerned under UK and European Data Protection law (The UK Data Protection Act 2018, EU GDPR 2016/679).
 As such, we are responsible for upholding your rights as a Data Subject.
-This Policy will set out these rights as clearly as possible and will explain how to contact us or a competent authority if you have any enquiries or complaints.
+This Notice will set out these rights as clearly as possible and will explain how to contact us or a competent authority if you have any enquiries or complaints.

 You have the right to contact us in order to request the restriction of processing, to manage consent, to correct, or to erase your personal data at any time, where relevant.
-If you should have any questions regarding this Privacy Notice, or if you wish to request a copy of your personal information, an email request should be sent to our Data Protection Officer, Rafael Bloom, via:
+If you should have any questions regarding this Privacy Notice, or if you wish to request a copy of your personal information, an email request should be sent to our Data Protection Officer via:

 Location Sciences adheres strictly to our legal duty to protect any personal information we collect from you.
 You may lodge a complaint with the Information Commissioner’s Office (ICO) in the event you determine that we are not in compliance with applicable Data Protection law.